Epidemics in Chorão Island

-The Chorão Epidemic killed over a thousand women, men and children in Chorão, an island along the Mandovi River near Ilhas, Goa, India.
+The Chorão Epidemic killed over a thousand people in Chorão, an island along the Mandovi River near Ilhas, Goa, India.
 It also caused thousands to flee the island, and led to the closure of Real Colégio de Educação de Chorão in 1859.
-The Epidemic and its after-effects left the island deserted for almost 100 years.
+The epidemic and its after-effects left the island deserted for almost 100 years.

 History

-In the Second half of 18th century the population of Chorão reached its peak 22000; 14,000 of these residents at St Bartholomew's Church (Chorão Island) and the remaining 8000 in the parish of Our Lady of Grace Church (Chorão Island).
+In the Second half of 18th century the population of Chorão reached its peak, at 22,000 inhabitants; with roughly 8000 in the parish of Our Lady of Grace Church.

-The Epidemic started in year 1766 but it is believed that its consequences were very alamaring in 1775.
-The fever that ravaged the Island of Chorão was of such a virulent type that within a year it caused its decadence.
-The epidemic first started in the Parish of Our Lady of Grace Church (Chorão Island) in June 1775, rapidly spreading throughout the Island, especially in the village of Querem, a large populated area and destroyed its population completely.
-In the Our Lady of Grace Church (Chorão Island), within a period of less than six months the population came down from 8000 souls to 1700.
-Entire families disappeared, others left the Island and proceed wherever they could get a place but a few not wishing to leave the land of their ancestors, remained in the Parish of Our Lady of Grace Church (Chorão Island).
+It is believed that the epidemic started in the year 1766 but that its consequences came into full swing in 1775.
+The epidemic is believed to have first started in the Parish of Our Lady of Grace Church in June 1775, rapidly spreading throughout the Island, especially in the village of Querem, largely wiping out the once highly populated area.
+In the Our Lady of Grace Church, within a period of less than six months the congregation declined from 8000 to 1700.
+Many fled the Island but some remained; unwilling to leave the land of their ancestors.

-In 1808 the Communidade of Chorão was granted permission by Portuguese Government to construct new houses to attract outsiders invited to take up their residence in the Island.
-Years later, between 1809 and 1812 the same Communidade attempted to enter the names of the newcomers in the book of Joneiros as Componentes, but to no avail due to the fact that then number of the new inhabitants went down considerably again caused by the fever that was then raging.
+In 1808, Chorão was granted permission by the Portuguese Government to construct new houses to attract immigration.
+Years later, between 1809 and 1812 there was an attempt to enter the names of the newcomers in the book of Joneiros, though this was largely unsuccessful due to the epidemic.

-According to French traveller Denis Louis Cottineau de Kloguen who visited the Island "Chorão Island was formerly pretty populous, but is now almost deserted, being deemed very unhealthy: the whole number of individuals on the Island is about one hundred and fifty".
+According to French traveller Denis Louis Cottineau de Kloguen who visited the Island: "Chorão Island was formerly pretty populous, but is now almost deserted, being deemed very unhealthy: the whole number of individuals on the Island is about one hundred and fifty".

-According to José Nicolau Da Fonseca "Chorão Island once had many villas owned by Portuguese grandees but the island is now almost deserted, on account of its insalubrity.
+According to José Nicolau Da Fonseca: "Chorão Island once had many villas owned by Portuguese grandees but the island is now almost deserted, on account of its insalubrity.

-After a lapse of many years the fever re-appeared in Chorão Island in 1878, increasing the toll of human life and causing a lot of damage.
-Several rich families also left the Island.
+After a lapse of many years the fever re-appeared in Chorão Island in 1878, increasing the toll of human life.

-When the whole world was in the grip of 1918 flu pandemic, the island of Chorão claimed the list number of victims as compared to the other villages of Goa according to Vicar Fr.
-Cota.